revl/svn_replay/README.md

   working copy (that is, revert all changes, including those made by `svn_replay` itself).

-The root hash can also contain the `CommitCredentials` key if the target repository requires authentication.
+The root hash can also contain the following optional keys:

+- `CommitCredentials` defines authentication parameters if required by the target repository.
 The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair or a scalar if providing only the username will suffice.

+- `PreserveCommitTimestamps` determines whether commit timestamps of the original revisions are preserved.
+This functionality is enabled by default; set the parameter to `0` if the original commit timestamps should not be preserved (for example, when the `pre-revprop-change` hook in the target repository prohibits this or when there are other committers besides svn_replay).

 For a complete configuration file example, see the bundled `svn_replay.example.conf`.